-In December 2011, we spun out our programs focused on the treatment of diabetic eye disease and inflammatory bowel disease into Aerpio which has since operated as a stand-alone company.
+In December 2011, we distributed our programs focused on the treatment of diabetic eye disease and inflammatory bowel disease into Aerpio, which has since operated as a stand-alone company.
 We currently have administrative services agreements with Aerpio under which we obtain from, and provide to, Aerpio certain services including consulting services and use of premises.

 We have never been profitable and have incurred net losses in each year since inception.
-Our net losses were \$17.3 million and \$3.5 million for the six months ended June 30, 2014 and 2013, respectively.
+Our net losses were \$26.7 million and \$7.2 million for the nine months ended September 30, 2014 and 2013, respectively.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.

-We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
+We expect to continue to incur significant expenses and increased operating losses for at least the next several years.
 We expect our expenses will increase substantially in connection with our ongoing activities, as we:

-- continue our Phase 2b trial and prepare for a potential global Phase 3 development program of AKB-6548 for the treatment of anemia secondary to CKD: - seek regulatory approvals for our product candidates that successfully complete clinical trials; - · have our product candidates manufactured for clinical trials and for commercial sale; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - · initiate additional preclinical, clinical or other studies for AKB-6548, AKB-6899 and other product candidates that we may develop or acquire; - seek to discover and develop additional product candidates; - acquire or in-license other commercial products, product candidates and technologies; - · make royalty, milestone or other payments under any future in-license agreements; - maintain, protect and expand our intellectual property portfolio; - · attract and retain skilled personnel; and - create additional infrastructure to support our operations as a public company.
+- continue our clinical development for AKB-6548 for the treatment of anemia in patients undergoing dialysis; - prepare for a potential global Phase 3 development program of AKB-6548 for the treatment of anemia secondary to CKD; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - have our product candidates manufactured for clinical trials and for commercial sale; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - · continue preclinical and clinical development for AKB-6899; - initiate additional preclinical, clinical or other studies for additional indications for AKB-6548, AKB-6899 and other product candidates that we may develop or acquire; - seek to discover and develop additional product candidates; - · acquire or in-license other commercial products, product candidates and technologies; - make royalty, milestone or other payments under any future in-license agreements; - · maintain, protect and expand our intellectual property portfolio; - attract and retain skilled personnel; and - · create additional infrastructure to support our operations as a public company.

 We do not expect to generate revenue from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years and is subject to significant uncertainty.
 We have no manufacturing facilities, and all of our manufacturing activities are contracted out to third parties.
-Additionally, we currently utilize third-party CROs to carry out our clinical development activities, and we do not yet have a sales organization.
+Additionally, we currently utilize third-party clinical research organizations, or CROs, to carry out our clinical development activities, and we do not yet have a sales organization.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will seek to fund our operations through public or private equity or debt financings or other sources.
 However, we may be unable to raise additional funds or enter into other arrangements when needed on favorable terms or at all.
 Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop our products.